flyakon/AgriFM/README.md

 We recommend using Miniconda for installation.
 The following command will create a virtual environment named `AgriFM` and install PyTorch,GDAL and other libraries.

-Note: If you have experience with Conda, pytorch, GDAL and have already installed them, you can skip to the next section.
+Note: If you have experience with Conda, pytorch and have already installed them, you can skip to the next section.
 Otherwise, you can follow these steps to prepare.

 <details>